Military: Achieving Personal Balance

 • Increased use of social support and personal plan of action• Increased use of a wider range of stress management approaches

 The Achieving Personal Balance Program focuses on increasing the use of healthy coping skills by returning military veterans.
-Two groups are open to men 18-25 years old or all women serving or having served in the military.
 The program is free through funding provided by the Department of Human Services Division of Mental Health and Addiction Services.